Vegan Cabbage Rolls

 Vegan cabbage rolls preparation, Eat without Belly

-• Adjust salt if necessary, and when the ingredients are well combined, divide into 8 more or less equal portions.
-Take a cabbage leaf, place one portion of the filling inside, and close it by rolling it and folding the edges in.
+• Adjust salt if necessary and when the ingredients are well combined, press and divide into 8 roughly equal portions.

 Vegan cabbage rolls preparation, Eat without Belly

-• You can cook them either in an oven or an air fryer.
-In an air fryer, if it’s not large enough, you might need to do it in two batches.
+• You can cook them either in the oven or in an air fryer.
+In an air fryer, if it is not large enough, you may have to do it in two batches.

-• Once all the rolls are ready, use 1 teaspoon of oil to oil the bottom of the baking tray you’ll use for cooking.
+• Once all the rolls are ready, use 1 teaspoon of oil to grease the bottom of the tray you will use for cooking.

-Place the rolls in the tray and brush them with the second teaspoon of oil evenly.
-Cover the tray with aluminum foil.
+Place the rolls on the tray and brush them evenly with the second teaspoon of oil.

 Vegan cabbage rolls preparation, Eat without Belly